Pelvic inflammatory disease (PID) is an infection of the female pelvic organs. This includes the ovaries, uterus, vagina, and bladder.

-PID is more common in women aged 15-24 years.
-Other factors that may increase your chance of getting PID include:
+PID is most common in women 15 to 29 years of age and sexually active.
+Other things that may increase the risk of PID include:

 American Congress of Obstetricians and Gynecologists